msp99000/msp99000/README.md

 <!-- ## I'm a Growing Developer, Technical Writer ✍, Open-Source & Python ❤! -->

-- 🔭 I’m currently working on ...
-Python & Django, OpenSource
+- 🔭 I’m currently working on Machine Learning/Deep Learning/AI & OpenSource
-- 🌱 I’m currently learning ... how to grow my brand 😊
+- 🌱 I’m currently learning how to grow as a developer 😊
 - 👯 I’m looking to collaborate with other content creators
 - 🤔 I’m looking for help with learning how to use OpenSource forums
 - 💬 Ask me about anything in tech I bet I will answer 😂
-- ⚡ Fun fact: I love photography, cooking, and coding
+- ⚡ Fun fact: I love photography
 - 🎸 Would love: To know how to play guitar
 - ✍ Read my articles @ [Hashnode](https://mikee.hashnode.dev/), [Dev](https://dev.to/msp99000), [FreeCode Camp](https://www.freecodecamp.org/msp99000)